You don’t build a business. You build people, and people build the business.

-A learning management system (LMS) such as ProProfs Training Maker can serve as an induction training software and help accelerate the induction process for new employees.
+A learning management system (LMS) such as ProProfs Training Maker can serve as an induction training software or employee onboarding software and help accelerate the induction process for new employees.
 You can create engaging online courses and ensure faster and effective learning and development of your workforce.

 3 Main Types of Induction Training

 Generally, induction training is divided into three main types according to the time it is conducted and who conducts it.

 - General Induction Program: This marks the welcoming stage of candidates once an organization makes an offer of employment to them.
 The human resources department usually carries out this induction training program for new employees.
 The sole objective of a general induction program is to make the new hires feel at home.

 - Specific Orientation Program: Ordinarily conducted by line b, this program imparts operational knowledge specific to a position and location of employment.
 As a part of this program, employees are trained in the following areas:

 - Work they are responsible for